 by Amanda Romaniello

-Amanda Romaniello is a clinical social worker with Family Centers’ clinical and mental health program.
-With offices in Greenwich, Stamford, Darien and New Canaan, CT, Family Centers is a United Way, Community Fund of Darien and New Canaan Community Foundation partner agency that offers counseling and support programs for children, adults and families.
+Amanda Romaniello is a clinical social worker at Family Centers and the agency’s Coordinator of Clinical Services for Darien and New Canaan, CT.
+Romaniello also oversees clinical work at the Center for HOPE, Family Centers’ program for critical illness and bereavement support.
+Serving Greenwich, Stamford, Darien, New Canaan, CT, and Westchester County, NY, Family Centers is a United Way, New Canaan Community Foundation and Community Fund of Darien partner agency, offering counseling and support programs for children, adults and families.
 For information, call 203-869-4848 or visit www.familycenters.org.